FurTrader/OverkillSolarBMS/README.md

 It contains:

-- desktop software for setting BMS parameters with a PC and an RS232 com port (AKA the USB module)
+- desktop software for setting BMS parameters with a PC and a TTL com port (AKA the USB module)
 - Android app for setting BMS parameters with the Bluetooth module
 - IOS app is on the Apple app store here: https://apps.apple.com/us/app/xiaoxiang-bms/id1375405426
 - Instructions for connecting the BMS to the various apps